Agaricus xanthodermus: Taxonomy

 This species was first officially defined under the name Agaricus xanthodermus in 1876 by Léon Gaston Genevier, in a letter published in the bulletin of the French Botanical Society.
 Genevier described the Agaricus mushrooms commonly eaten (perhaps sometimes inadvisedly) in the region of Nantes, and attempted to clarify the distinctions between them.
 He proposed a detailed reclassification into 5 species, including this new one.
-Apparently up until that time, these yellow-staining mushrooms were considered to be just varieties of other species which are edible: A. arvensis, A. edulis, and A. silvicola.
+Apparently up until that time, these yellow-staining mushrooms were considered to be just varieties of other edible species: A. edulis, A. arvensis, and A. silvicola.

 The epithet xanthodermus is derived from the Ancient Greek words for "yellow" and "skin", which were then given a Latin adjective ending.
 This is the official name, but the form Agaricus xanthoderma is also often seen.
 In the latter name, -derma "skin" is a neuter noun which does not have to agree in gender with Agaricus, and so this form is legal according to the rules of botanical nomenclature.

 Description

 The cap ranges from 5–15 cm in diameter.
 It is initially convex, with some young specimens having a squarish shape, though flattening with age.
 It is whitish, with light brown tints towards the centre.
 The cap is dry and smooth, but can be scaly when old.
 The gills of this mushroom progress from pale-pink to a chocolate color.
 Its white stipe measures 5-12 cm tall and 1–3 wide, and is bulbous with a skirt-like ring.
 Microscopically, the cheilocystidia are club-shaped.
-The spores are brown, elliptical, and smooth, measuring 6–7 × 3–4 µm.
+The spores are brown, elliptical, and smooth, measuring 6–7 × 3–4 μm.

+The species has an unpleasant characteristic smell, which is phenolic, reminiscent of ink or carbolic soap.
+The smell is especially strong at the base of the stem.
+On cooking, the smell becomes very noticeable, and this may deter people from eating it inadvertently.

+Similar species

 The main identifying feature is an immediate bright yellow colouration on cutting through the base of the stem, or scraping the flesh; later, the affected area fades to a dull brown.
 Numerous edible Agaricus species, such as A. augustus, A. arvensis and A. silvicola, turn yellow to a greater or lesser extent, but they do not display such an intense reaction.

-Agaricus xanthodermus has an unpleasant characteristic smell, which is phenolic, reminiscent of ink or carbolic soap.
-The smell is especially strong at the base of the stem.